shihansheriffesanjo/esanjo-way/content/people-ops/our-recruitment-process.md

 Find out how much candidates presently get.
 Again it helps us understand how they value themselves; present remuneration vs. expectation.

-Remote working experience
+#### Remote working experience

 Does the candidate have any experience working remotely?
 If they do, ask them to share their experience.
 How did they adapt to the challenges?
 If they don’t have experience ask them how they plan to adapt to working from home.
 Remote job roles are increasing but some people don’t realise that this literally means that they won’t be reporting in to an office.
 Remember there is no ‘right’ answer to this question.
 This question clarifies remote working to the candidate and their answers give us an idea of how they will adapt if they’ve not done it before.

-Extras
+#### Extras

 Some of our positions need a few job specific questions.
 This is where you add those.
 Examples include, ‘what tech do you use?’ for engineering candidates, ‘what accounting packages have you used?’ for finance and accounting candidates and, for job roles that will cover 24/7 ‘do you have a problem working outside of normal office hours/ weekends/ holidays’.

-Questions
+#### Questions

 Don’t forget to ask the candidate if they have any questions for us.
 Make a note of what they ask and how you answered.
 If they don’t ask any questions, make a note of that too!
 Be sure to answer all questions clearly.

 Candidates may ask you technical questions that need in-depth answers from an expert.
 Make a note of these and let the candidate know that if they progress to the next stage they’ll be able to get more detailed information.

-Tips
+#### Tips

 Smile.
 They can’t see you but they can hear it in your voice.
 Always be polite.

 A phone screen takes 10-15 minutes tops.
 It shouldn’t run longer than that.
 A very short phone screen may be a sign that this is the wrong candidate.

-Writing up
+### Writing up

-Don’t forget to write up your phone screen and fill in the evaluation form!
+Don’t forget to write up your phone screen!
 Use the narrative form and remember that you are writing for people who have, as yet, had no contact with the candidate.
 Be clear and concise.
 Write what the candidate told you.
 If you’ve asked any additional questions, mention them.
 Was there anything you’d like to add?
 Go with your gut feeling - was there anything that made you feel the candidate would not be a good fit or was this someone that you would highly recommend for the next stage?
 Were they enthusiastic or did they show a lack of interest?

 Rate their spoken English.